ms1-learner/python-01-en/01_introduction_to_software_development_in_python/01_challenge/README.md

 In the `convert.py` file, do the following:

-- Manually convert each string to its correct number representation.
+- Convert each string to its correct number representation using `int()` and `float()` where appropriate.
 Save each converted number to its own variable.
 - Add together all these variables and print the result.